mhgbrown/cached_resource/README.md

 Sit back and relax!
 If you need to reload a particular request you can pass `:reload => true` into the options hash like this:

 	MyActiveResource.find(:all, :reload => true)

+If you need to clear the entire cache just do the following:

+	MyActiveResource.clear_cache

 ## Testing
 	rake